 Research Assistantships link a graduate student with a faculty member on a meaningful research project, which may lead to a presentation at a conference, a joint publication or other significant professional activity.

 Graduate and research assistants receive several benefits in return for their time and work.
-They include:
+Benefit offerings include:

 - Tuition remission for fall and spring semesters (free tuition; the student is responsible for all fees).
 Tuition remission is considered a financial resource in any financial aid award.

-- 10 hours per week or 160 hours each semester (fall and spring) at $14.50/hour during the fall and spring semesters (excluding summer and winter sessions).
-Schedules are subject to agreement between graduate/research assistant and their supervisor.
+- 10 hours per week or 160 hours each semester (fall and spring) at $15.50/hour during the fall and spring semesters (excluding summer and winter sessions).
+Schedules are subject to agreement between the graduate/research assistant and their supervisor.

 - This financial help allows the student to focus on their studies instead of a full-time job.